 How Claims Work Against the State

 There is a strict process when filing a claim against the government.
 If you wish to successfully sue the state or local government entity, you must first file a claim with the Washington State Office of Risk Management (ORC).
-You or your attorney must file a tort claim with the office.
+You or your Washington accident and injury attorney must file a tort claim with the office.
 The tort claim file provides specifics about the incident, and damages you are seeking in return.